godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

    :ref:`Asset Library <doc_project_manager_downloading_demos>`.

 In 3D, math is a little more complex than in 2D.
-For an introduction to the relevant math written for game developers, not mathemeticians or engineers, check out :ref:`doc_vector_math` and :ref:`doc_using_transforms`.
+For an introduction to the relevant math written for game developers, not mathematicians or engineers, check out :ref:`doc_vector_math` and :ref:`doc_using_transforms`.

 3D workspace